Alphatecks/trustichain-backend/API_SAMPLES.md

 **Endpoint:** `GET /api/wallet/balance`

-**Description:** Returns the current wallet balance in USD and XRP, along with the XRPL address.
+**Description:** Returns the current wallet balance in XRP, USDT, and USDC, along with the XRPL address.

 **Headers:**
 ```